jinglongzhao2/SCDesign/README.md

 ------ (5) 1RandomAssignment_StADiM.txt

 3.5.
 File: Analyzing_Outputs_RandomAssignment.R
----- After running Walmart_Randomization.R 1000 times using 1000 random seeds "repetition.RANDOM.SEED = 1" ~ "repetition.RANDOM.SEED = 1000", there are 5000 files in the "output_Randomization" folder.
+- **Purpose:** After running Walmart_Randomization.R 1000 times using 1000 random seeds "repetition.RANDOM.SEED = 1" ~ "repetition.RANDOM.SEED = 1000", there are 5000 files in the "output_Randomization" folder.
 Run this code to combine all the intermediate files.
 ---- Run this code to also combine the intermediate file that Walmart_LazyRun.R generated for synthetic control design.
 ---- Running time: less than 1 minute.
 ---- Output file: